 “We want people to know that we’re open for business should they need us.
 We are not closing down and this is actually a great time to seek treatment, as there is not a lot that they’re going to miss out on,” Templeton said.

 Due to COVID-19 Footprints Beachside Recovery Center has implemented additional cleaning and sterilization procedures at their residences and clinical offices.
-Additionally, they are providing tele-health options for those who do not wish to leave their house for outpatient groups for the first time in their 12-year history.
+Additionally, they are providing virtual addiction treatment options for those who do not wish to leave their house for outpatient groups for the first time in their 12-year history.

 “Being quarantined, fear, and stress definitely affect mental health.
 For those that have developed chemical dependency issues, now is great time to establish a healthy routine and seek help.
 Recovery is about connection, and isolation usually only leads those of us with these issues further into depression and progression in our drinking or drug use,” said Templeton.